kadena-io/chainweb-stream/README.md

 The `id` field is independent of block-specific values, so an event will have the same ID if it exists on two forks.
 You can use this to deduplicate, since events will be streamed multiple times if they are not confirmed yet.

+## Official Client

+You can use the official [chainweb-stream-client](https://github.com/kadena-community/kadena.js/tree/master/packages/libs/chainweb-stream-client) library to interact with chainweb-stream-client.

 ## Example Use

+You can experiment with the server APIs using curl:

 ```
 # curl -s  'http://localhost:4000/stream/event/coin?limit=2'